Return of Lee Seung-gi: 'I'm just going to focus on what I'm good at'

 It turns out Seung-gi, who is also known as Ballad King with hits like Return and Meet Someone Like Me, needn’t have worried.
 Two years in the military was apparently not enough for the Forbes Korea Power Celebrity to lose his reputation as a household name.

-The multi-hyphenate (Seung-gi is an established host, actor and singer) ended up juggling at least two jobs, including his role as a self-serving mystical creature on the Netflix-commissioned A Korean Odyssey.
+The multi-hyphenate ended up juggling at least two jobs, including his role as a self-serving mystical creature on the Netflix-commissioned A Korean Odyssey.

 He’s also been chosen as the main emcee of survival reality TV show Produce 48, in which he has the enviable job of rubbing shoulders with South Korea’s next big girl groups, and is set to reunite with Gu Family Book co-star Bae Suzy in the 2019 spy show Vagabond.